opendr-eu/opendr/docs/reference/nanodet.md

 This method is used to load a previously saved model from its saved folder.
 Loads the model from inside the directory of the path provided, using the metadata .json file included.
+If optimization is performed the optimized model is loaded instead.

 Parameters: